What Does General Liability Insurance Cover?

-If someone trips over a tire at your body shop and has medical bills to be paid, your general liability coverage could help address that risk, protecting you from having to pay that claim out of pocket.
-Assuming that the tire was left in an open area where it should not have been, by you or one of your employees, you as the business owner could be facing an expensive lawsuit.
-Your General Liability Insurance could help pay for your court costs and any settlement associated with the claim.
+If someone trips over a tire at your body shop and gets and injury resulting in medical bills, general liability coverage can help to protect you from having to pay for that person's injuries out of your own pocket.
+Additionally, lets say that the tire was left in an open area where it should not have been, by you or one of your employees, as the business owner you could potentially find yourself facing an expensive lawsuit from the injured party.
+Again, your general liability insurance can be utilized to help pay for court costs and settlements associated with the claim.

-Now let’s assume you run a construction business, and one of your employees is driving a backhoe.
-There are obviously significant insurance risks associated with heavy duty construction equipment.
-Let’s say that your employee makes a mistake and accidentally runs into someone’s car/truck or the fence of the business next door.
-A general liability policy could step in and cover that property damage claim.
+What if you own a construction business and one of your employees has an accident driving a backhoe?
+There are significant insurance risks associated with heavy construction equipment.
+If an employee makes a mistake and runs into someone’s car/truck or the fence of the business next door, a general liability policy can be used to help cover that property damage claim.

-Another way in which GL insurance policies are beneficial to a business would be coverage associated with false advertising complaints.
-Let’s pretend that you claim to be the fastest growing lawn care company in town, but your competitor can prove that their business is growing at a faster pace.
-A general liability insurance policy can cover you in the event of a lawsuit.
-In much the same way, your GL insurance can be applied to cases of slander, copyright infringement, etc...
+Another way GL policies are beneficial to a business would be coverage associated with false advertising complaints.
+Let’s imagine that you claim to be the fastest growing lawn care company in town, but your competitor can prove that their business is growing faster.
+A general liability insurance policy can protect you in the event of a lawsuit.
+In much the same way, your GL insurance applies to cases of slander, copyright infringement, etc.

-How Much GL Insurance Coverage Do I Need?
+How Much General Liability Insurance Coverage Do I Need?

-How much general liability coverage you need depends greatly on what type of company you own.
-Some businesses are inherently riskier than other small businesses.
-From the examples listed above, one of our insurance agents would likely advise that the owner of the bakery may need less insurance coverage than the manager of the construction company, simply because there is a greater risk of injury and property damage in the construction industry.
+How much general liability coverage you need depends greatly on what type of company you own and the types of risks associated with the business.
+Some businesses are inherently riskier than others.
+From the examples listed above, it is likely that the owner of the construction company will require more insurance than the owner of a bakery, because of the fact there is a higher risk of injury and property damage in the construction industry.

-Whatever you decide, just think about what you can do to maintain a safe storefront and work environment, avoiding unnecessary risks.
-Lastly, be certain that the insurance coverage limits are high enough that your company would be covered in case of an expensive insurance claim or lawsuit.
+Lastly, be sure that the insurance coverage limits are high enough that your company is covered in case of an expensive insurance claim or lawsuit.
 If you don’t feel comfortable with the coverage limits on your existing insurance policy, Infinity Insurance agents can help you add additional coverage or find another way to serve your insurance needs.